GenesisEducationKyiv/front-end-school-3-0-mykytaabramenko/docs/adr/0001-typescript-adoption.md

 ## Implementation Plan

-1. Add TypeScript configuration (`tsconfig.json`)
+1. Add TypeScript configuration (`tsconfig.json`) and enable `"strict": true`
-2. Convert existing files gradually, starting with core components
+2. Convert existing files gradually, starting with core components (starting from `common` components, `api` requests and `hooks`).
+For any complex migrations, temporarily suppress individual errors with `// @ts-ignore` but add a TODO to remove it before merging to `main`.
 3. Add type definitions for external dependencies
 4. Update build and development scripts
 5. Add TypeScript-specific ESLint rules